-There's a lot to consider in a wedding.
+There’s a lot to consider at a wedding.
 Every move you make costs something, and a decision means a commitment.
 Learning how to plan a cheap wedding also means making some personal adjustments before you start making decisions.
 Here are some of the tips other couples have completed that you can apply as a frugal wedding planner.

 Tip # 1

 Be particular about your guest list and stick to the inner circle.

 When deciding the guests for your wedding, you may be tempted to invite acquaintances, besides loved ones and family, that haven’t contributed to your relationship.
 We recommend that you make three concentric circles when planning the guest list.
 When you and your partner start mentioning names, put them in the circle based on how close they are to you, starting from the inner circle.
 You may notice many people in the 2nd circle unless, of course, you prefer to keep a very tight-knit group.
 The 2nd and 3rd circles are people who don’t have to be at your wedding.
 An intimate wedding means less cost and more quality time.

 Decide on a splurge plan when choosing suppliers.

 The idea of learning how to plan a cheap wedding has a lot to do with being practical in making decisions.
 There are some aspects of a wedding worth splurging on and some that you can manage.
 Some couples spend as much as $3,000 on flowers alone, but is it worth it?
 Choose suppliers worth spendings on, like food, photography, and videography or a beautiful venue, and compensate with the expense by dialing down the cost of other aspects.
 After all, do you need all those flower arrangements in the venue?